THUDM/CogView3/README.md

 Since the project is in its early stages, we are working on the following:

-+ [ ] SAT version model fine-tuning, including SFT and Lora fine-tuning
++ [ ] Fine-tuning the SAT version of CogView3-Plus-3B, including SFT and LoRA fine-tuning
++ [X] Inference with the Diffusers library version of the CogView3-Plus-3B model
-+ [ ] Diffuser library version model reasoning, fine-tuning
++ [ ] Fine-tuning the Diffusers library version of the CogView3-Plus-3B model
++ [ ] Related work for the CogView3-Plus-3B model, including ControlNet and other tasks.

 ## CogView3 (ECCV'24)